• Skip to primary navigation

 A large white platter with flash fried Brussels sprouts with pancetta and parmesan on a white counter top with a green napkin.

-Tips For Brussels sprouts With Pancetta
+Tips For Brussels Sprouts With Pancetta

 • Do not use frozen brussels sprouts for this recipe.
 You NEVER want to fry anything frozen in oil as it can create a dangerous fire hazard.